Bloom-host/BloomDocs/docs/running_a_server/jars.md

 >
 > #### • [Bukkit](https://bukkit.org/)
 >Bukkit is an open source but defunct jar that was used in the early days of Minecraft plugin development.
 In 2014, Bukkit Project lead Warren Loo announced the end of the Bukkit project.
-The project was then DMCA by a former developer causing massive amounts of code to no longer be apart of Bukkit.
+The project was then DMCA'd by a former developer causing massive amounts of code to no longer be apart of Bukkit.
 If you want to learn the whole situation, read [Justin Flory blog post](https://blog.jwf.io/2020/04/open-source-minecraft-bukkit-gpl/) about it.
-BukkitCraft is a continuation that is still supported by Spigot, but is not recommended for servers as it's old and rarely recieves updates.
+CraftBukkit is a continuation that is still supported by Spigot, but is not recommended for servers as it's old and rarely recieves updates.
 >

 >